What is Chronic Fatigue Syndrome (CFS)?

 It does seem unlikely that there is a single simple “cause” for CFS.
 Therefore it’s best to be sceptical of any claim for a single simple “cure.”

-There has been some evidence suggesting that graded exercise therapy may be beneficial.
+Graded exercise therapy is controversial.
 Some ME / CFS organisations are critical of the evidence behind GET and indeed are concerned that symptoms could be made worse.
-A detailed report about GET & pacing produced by The UK’s leading ME / CFS organisation states:
+A detailed report in 2015 about GET & pacing produced by The UK’s leading ME / CFS organisation stated:

 Thankfully The GP is used to such controversies in medicine, and will look for a positive and collaborative approach.